openedx/edx-documentation/en_us/data/source/internal_data_formats/tracking_logs.rst

      - Details
    * - ``target_username``
      - string
-     - Identifies the user who originally posted the thread.
+     - Identifies the user who originally posted the thread, even if the user posted anonymously.

        Also present for ``edx.forum.response.voted`` events, where it indicates the user who originally made the response.